omarpre/idle-timeout/README.md

 ## Customization

-Feel free to make changes to the dialog in `resources/assets/vendor/vectorwyse/idle-timeout-alert/js/components/TimeoutDialog.vue`.
+Feel free to make changes to the dialog in `resources/assets/vendor/omarpre/idle-timeout-alert/js/components/TimeoutDialog.vue`.
 Don't forget to recompile assets afterward!

-## Support Us
-[Vectorwyse](https://vectorwyse.com) is a digital agency offering advisory and web development services.
-We love building things with Laravel and Vue.js, so when we have an opportunity to give back to the community, we're super excited!

-If you find this package useful, or if you would like us to build something for you, feel free to [drop us a line!](mailto:hello@vectorwyse.com)